-An analysis of the aforesaid definitions made it clear that finance therefore, is the basic resources used for creation of and maintenance of other resources in an organization.
+An analysis of the aforesaid definitions made it clear that finance, therefore, is the basic resources used for the creation of and maintenance of other resources in an organization.

 Finance Department is the part of an organization that is responsible for acquiring funds for the firm, managing funds within the organization and planning for the expenditure of funds on various assets.
 It is the part of an organization that ensures efficient financial management and financial control necessary to support all business activities.

 This is the most basic function of the finance department.
-It involves the day-to-day recording, analysing and interpreting of a company’s financial transactions.
+It involves the day-to-day recording, analysis and interpretation of a company’s financial transactions.
 This will include the tracking of all expenses (purchases, payments etc.) and sales of finished products.
-In some start up companies, this role is often carried out by a bookkeeper who might be replaced by more specialized payables and receivables clerks as the company grows or expands its operations.
+In some startup companies, this role is often carried out by a bookkeeper who might be replaced by more specialized payables and receivables clerks as the company grows or expands its operations.

 Apart from analyzing and selecting new investments, it is also the duty of the finance department to manage company’s existing assets.
 The finance department should be concerned with current assets apart from fixed assets.
 The company’s working capital needs to be managed efficiently in such a way as to maximize profitability relative to the amount of funds tied up since it has more implication on the firm liquidity than its fixed asset.

 Financial reporting and analysis is the function that takes raw accounting entries and transforms them into meaningful, usable and comparable financial statements.
 The finance department contributes to organizational growth by measuring and reporting on regular bases, key numbers that are vital to the success of the company.
 This will likely include a summary of all funding sources, expenditures and reserves available for future use (excluding those already committed and budgeted for current period) some non-financial information.
 And are usually communicated to managers in a logical and understandable format.